awsdocs/amazon-connect-admin-guide/doc_source/get-customer-input.md

 The **Get Customer Input** block does not currently support using a voice prompt from an S3 bucket with Amazon Lex V2\.
 For information about choosing a prompt from the Amazon Connect library or an S3 bucket, see the [Play prompt](play.md) block\.

-You can configure this block to accept DTMF input, a chat response, or an Amazon Lex intent\.
+You can configure this block to accept DTMF input or a chat response\.
+You can also configure it work with Amazon Lex; for example, a contact can be routed based on their utterance\.
+To learn how to set up a Lex bot, see [Tutorial 3: Create an IT help desk](tutorial1-create-helpdesk.md)\.

 ### DTMF tab properties<a name="get-customer-input-dtmf"></a>
 + **Audio prompt**: Select from a list of default audio prompts, or upload your own audio prompt\.